-37694), or D.A.
+Deputy Sheriff (Job Code 37602), Corporal (Job Code 37576), Sheriff's Investigator, Deputy Coroner, Coroner Corporal, the eighty-four (84) hour classifications of any of these classifications, and classifications at each level (I, II, III or IV level) of the preceding classifications (Job Code 37691 or 37694), or D.A.
 Investigator (Job Code 37660 or 37664 or 37726) classification series.
-Employees who prove that they possess a valid Intermediate or Advanced Certificate issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated for all hours actually worked, not exceeding eighty (80) hours per pay period as follows:
+Employees who prove that they possess a valid Intermediate or Advanced Certificate issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated for all hours actually worked, not exceeding eighty (80) hours per pay period and effective January 27, 2022, employees regularly scheduled to work 84 hours per pay period will receive the pay for actually working 84 hours in the pay period, and all employees will receive the pay for all overtime hours worked each pay period as follows:

-- Intermediate seven percent (7%) of base pay paid as a differential - Advanced twelve percent (12%) of base pay paid as a differential
+Intermediate - seven percent (7%) of base pay paid as a differential

+Advanced - twelve percent (12%) of base pay paid as a differential